Read time 4 minutes

-The mail flow rules of the DLP work on the message in the transit in multiple ways.
-For example, a single rule can check only the incoming messages’ attachments, and another rule can check for a text pattern through some regular expressions.
-You can also create rules that check for the messages violating your business’s messaging policies.
+DLP mail flow rules operate on messages in transit in various ways.
+For instance, a single rule can inspect incoming message attachments, while another rule can scan for specific text patterns using regular expressions.
+Furthermore, you have the flexibility to create rules that monitor messages for compliance with your organization’s messaging policies.

 Mail Flow Rule Components